 All students participating in the basketball virtual season, as part of the MCPS interscholastic athletics program, must complete the online registration process between October 8th-23rd.
 Registration for basketball is done electronically through the MLKMS Athletics Registration form in English or in Spanish on the MLK Website.
 Registration for soccer will be released at a later date.
 Students and parents/guardians who have difficulty with registration should contact Logan Neuman at Logan_S_Neuman@mcpsmd.org.

-After School Activities- After School Activities are back and will begin meeting the week of October 12th!
+After School Activities- After School Activities are back and began meeting the week of October 12th!
 MLK staff members will sponsor the clubs and activities listed below.
 Click on the link to see a description of each activity, the name and contact information of the sponsor, and the date/day of the week the club will meet.
 To sign up, students may access the following student registration link and list the activities in which they would like to participate.
 You may contact the activity sponsor directly if you have any questions.

 |The Community Club||8th Grade Homework Club||Young Scholars Program|